BenMiriello/flight-finder/README.md

 <h1><img src="public/flight-finder-logo-cutout.png" alt="flight finder logo" width="40" height="25">&nbsp;Flight Finder</h1>
 <!-- ![](public/flight-finder-logo-and-text-cutout.png) -->

-## *Note: This repo is for the front end.
+### *Note: This repo is for the Flight Finder front end.
 The back end can be found [here](https://github.com/BenMiriello/flight-finder-api).*

 Search for flights and view the cheapest available offers with real and up-to-date ticket and pricing information based on search parameters.
 Flight offer details are viewable in a condensed format and expanded format with information on each leg of the flight.
 Allows user to save their favorited and booked flights to their secure account to view later.

+Built with React, Redux, Thunk.

 Required search parameters:
-* originating airport
+* Originating airport
-* destination airport
+* Destination airport
-* departure date
+* Departure date
-* return date
+* Return date

 Optional search parameters:
 * Search for one-way tickets
+* View non-stop flights only
 * Set preferred class:
   * Economy
   * Premium Economy